 Jamb.
 A part of the window frame.
 A rectangular window will have a top or head jamb that joins two side jambs.
 The side jambs join the sill, which forms the bottom of the window frame.

 Low-e.
-This coating technology improves the energy efficiency of windows, skylights and doors that contain glass by reflecting heat back into the living space during the heating season and by reducing interior heat gain during hot weather.
+This coating technology improves the energy efficiency of windows and doors that contain glass by reflecting heat back into the living space during the heating season and by reducing interior heat gain during hot weather.

 NFRC.
-The National Fenestration Rating Council administers an independent rating and labeling system for the energy performance of windows, doors and skylights.
+The National Fenestration Rating Council administers an independent rating and labeling system for the energy performance of windows and doors.
 Visit the website for more details: www.nfrc.org.

 Replacement window.
 A window unit that is designed to fit inside the jambs or frame of an existing window after the old sash has been removed.

 Rough Opening.
-The framed opening where a window, door or skylight unit will be installed.
+The framed opening where a window or door unit will be installed.

 Sash.
 The part or parts of the window that contain the glass, including the exterior frame (made up of vertical stiles and horizontal rails) and smaller interior divider pieces (called muntins).